 -Thomson Airways direct to Varadero from Manchester.

 -Thomson Airways direct to Holguín from Gatwick.

-Tourist visiting Cuba require a Tourist Card (£15, 00) valid for one trip of up to 30 days, which must be obtained before departure from the UK.
-Full valid passport and a photocopy of its main page, return ticket and accomodation are required.
-Tourist card must be obtained from your Tour Operator or direct from the Cuban Consulate (09:30-12:30 Monday to Friday) or by post:
+Tourist visiting Cuba require a Tourist Card (£39,00) valid for one trip of up to 30 days, which must be obtained before departure from the UK.
+Full valid passport and a photocopy of its main page, return ticket and accommodation are required.
+Tourist card must be obtained from your Tour Operator or direct from the Cuban Consulate.
+THE CUBAN CONSULATE WILL ONLY ACCEPT TOURIST CARD APPLICATIONS BY POST

 167 High Holborn